Scammers identifying as Austin police targeting people on phone

-AUSTIN, Texas — The Austin Police Department (APD) wants to warn people of a scam circulating through the community.
+AUSTIN, Texas — The Austin Police Department (APD) is warning people of a scam circulating through the community.

 It involves a person identifying as an APD employee calling several people and claiming they are under arrest unless the victims pay the scammer $1,000 in gift cards.

-Police want to remind people that they will not demand payment regarding a fine, fee or warrant.
+Police are reminding the community that they will not demand payment regarding a fine, fee or warrant.

 Below is a list of things to know so you don't get scammed: